jaredjgebel/ux-portfolio/src/journal/ux-as-an-independent-study.md

 I can definitely see the utility in Zeplin as a source of truth for design.
 I used a plugin to generate Tailwind CSS classes for my custom text styles, which saved a lot of manual labor.
 It automatically generates optimized assets and can save spacing tokens, which are not yet available in Figma.

-#### Visual Studio Code and Github
+#### Visual Studio Code and GitHub

-While building web development projects, I frequently use Github and Visual Studio Code.
+While building web development projects, I frequently use GitHub and Visual Studio Code.
 I’m used to editing, navigating, and versioning code, and I hope those skills have a bit of utility in my work as a UX designer.

 This list is just the beginning of my UX journey, and I’m looking forward to learning more.